Get 2 months free before 30 April 2025

 The white sandy beaches, clear seas and temperate climate of Mauritius have captured the hearts of many expats.
 So, if you’re thinking of relocating to this subtropical paradise for the long term, it’s important to understand how the healthcare system operates on the island.

-Mauritius healthcare is recognised for its quality internationally and is available to all its residents.
+Mauritius’ healthcare is recognised for its quality internationally and is available to all its residents.
 The health system is split into two sectors: public and private.
-The island has a variety of different hospitals and clinics, with some specialising in specific medical issues and treatments.
-The public healthcare is completely free, available via dispensaries and hospitals throughout Mauritius, and is capable of handling most medical conditions and emergencies.
-However, there are long waiting times and more complex health issues will require a visit to a private clinic or (in rare cases) overseas medical evacuation.
+The island has many hospitals and clinics, with some specialising in specific medical issues and treatments.
 Specialised treatment is mainly given by private clinics on the island.
 If you need treatment overseas, you will most likely be treated in India, South Africa or Reunion Island.

 As levels of disposable income and the availability of affordable health insurance have increased, many expats and native Mauritians are taking out private health cover.
 Investing in the medical sector has also made the island a popular destination for medical tourism.